2020 CALL FOR ABSTRACTS

-The AAOP invites members and non-members to submit abstracts to be considered for poster presentation at the AAOP 2019 Annual Scientific Meeting at the Sheraton San Diego Hotel & Marina.
-Meeting dates are May 2-5, 2019.
-Poster display dates are May 3-4, 2019.
+The AAOP invites members and non-members to submit abstracts to be considered for poster presentation at the AAOP 2020 Annual Scientific Meeting at Disney’s Grand Floridan Resort and Spa, Orlando Florida.
+Meeting dates are May 7-10, 2020.
+Poster display dates are May 8-9, 2020.
 Abstracts should report completed investigations that contribute to education, research, and/or clinical practice.
 The presenting author of an accepted abstract must register for the meeting and is required to be present at the requested time by the organizing scientific committee.

 Criteria for Selection